H2DN/H2DN/README.md

 ---

 ## 📘 Overview
-This repository contains a **primitive implementation** of the paper *“Machine learning based homogeneity–heterogeneity coupled complex network dynamics discovery”*.
+This repository contains a **prototype implementation** of the paper *“Machine learning based homogeneity–heterogeneity coupled complex network dynamics discovery”*.
 We propose the **Heterogeneity-Homogeneity Discovery Network (H²DN)** — a two-stage framework for discovering the **governing equations of complex networks** directly from observational data.

 H²DN simultaneously captures: